DNA Unzipping Transition: DNA melting: Bubbles and Junctions

-The coarse-grained Poland-Scheraga model of DNA melting describes the molecule as two polymer chains connected by native base pairing \cite{ps66,fisher,shikha}.
+The coarse-grained Poland--Scheraga model of DNA melting describes the molecule as two polymer chains connected by native base pairing \cite{ps66,fisher,shikha}.
 A typical DNA configuration in this framework consists of alternating bound (helical) and unbound (denatured loop) segments, separated by junction points, as schematically illustrated in Fig.~\ref{fig:psbub}.

 \psbubble

 The partition function of a double-stranded DNA, $Z(N)$, can be expressed as a sum over all possible configurations consisting of alternating bound (A-type) and unbound (B-type) segments, with the junctions contributing a weight $\sigma$.
 Therefore,